tek79/node-red-contrib-buffer-array-alt/README.md

 ***payload*** *array*

-the buffer array of a given length containing the last payloads added from the tail (right to left).
+the buffer array of a given length containing a collection of payloads (added from right to left).

 **Details**

-The input payload will be added at the last position of the output array.
+The input payload will be added to the end of the output array.
 The array has a defined length of items.
-The first item is the oldest value and the last the newest.
+The first item is the oldest value and the last one is the newest.

-If you use numeric values, you are able to get the average value of the last few payloads.
+If you use numeric values, you'll be able to get the average value of the payloads inside the array.
 To get the average value, you might attach a standard **change node** to set a variable with the expression `$average(payload)`.
-Of course you might use other expressions like `$max(payload)` to get the maximum value of the last payloads, etc.
+Of course, you might use other expressions like `$max(payload)` to get the maximum value of the collected payloads, etc.

 ## Flows